 My period of grieving was not free from mistakes.
 Forewarned about scammers on dating websites, I thought I was smart enough to avoid them, but I wasn’t.
 One of the men (I think it was a man, it’s hard to know who is on the other side of a written conversation), I was chatting with on the website found my weak spot and conned me into sending him some money to help him when a terrible tragedy occurred.
 He promised to return the money, but the State Police Officer who handled my case said I would never see it again and I haven’t.
 Anyway, I was inspired to tell my story so that others could avoid being scammed.
 Naively, I thought that if no one sent money to a scammer, then the business would not be profitable and that would end this criminal activity.
 In theory, it sounds good, but I need all of you who read this to share the information with friends and relatives, I need your help in getting the word out.

-I am trying.
-Please go to the following websites and buy a copy for yourself or your friend who is lonely and at risk, and please write a review of the book, if you think it is worthy.
+You will not want to miss reading this story first if you are considering going online to meet a new partner.
+Please buy a copy for yourself or your friend and please write a review of the book, if you think it is worthy.

 or order it from your favorite bookstore.